open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/emt-uos.md

 The build results in a compressed `emt-tink.tar.gz` file.

-The Edge Microvisor Toolkit Tink image files can be extracted from `emt-tink.tar.gz` by running the [generate-tink-initramfs.sh](https://github.com/open-edge-platform/edge-microvisor-toolkit/blob/3.0/toolkit/imageconfigs/scripts/generate-tink-initramfs.sh) bash script.
+The Edge Microvisor Toolkit Micro image files can be extracted from `emt-tink.tar.gz` by running the [generate-tink-initramfs.sh](https://github.com/open-edge-platform/edge-microvisor-toolkit/blob/3.0/toolkit/imageconfigs/scripts/generate-tink-initramfs.sh) bash script.
 See the usage example:

 ```bash